 I paddled through the Hanalei River while on holiday in Kaua'i in 2017.
 Soon after my return, a fellow amateur athlete and co-worker told me about a late spring event nearby called the Sprint & Splash Race.
 I looked it up online and thought, "No way.
 I've run road races before but they have SUP races, too?
 I'm in!"
 I signed up for the 2-Mile SUP competition, paddled and huffed across the finish line and, to my utmost surprise, won 1st place in the event!
 A year later, I did the same race but in horrible weather conditions (3 foot swells and 50 mph winds) and received another 1st place finish!
 Yup, I'm officially a badass. (lol) Later that summer, I was gifted a GoPro for my birthday.
 I asked fellow paddleboarders on social media about how to get the best shots while out on the water.
 After lots of trials and hundreds of awkward-looking photos later, I think I've got a system down.
 It's been a so much fun capturing share-worthy shots at different angles and using lots of accessories.

 My health has always been super important to me, so I'm doing my best to take care of myself with flow yoga, a balanced diet, and low-impact cardio.
 I want to paddle in more races as long as my body will allow me.
-I'm currently studying about invasive species through the Michigan State Extension Program in hopes to further protect our waters.
-Next year, I am hoping to use the lessons I've learned to get nationally certified to teach others and share in the joy SUP brings for physical and mental health.
-Stay tuned!
+I briefly studied invasive species through the Michigan State Extension Program.
+I am an ACA Certified Level 1 Standup Paddleboard (SUP) Instructor.
+I look forward to teaching others the benefits of the sport.
+If you're interested and want to go out on the water with me, give me a shout.

 Gotta question about SUP?
 Anything.
 Ask me!